hatz2/PhoenixAPI/README.md

 Examples:

-* Description: Send a packet to the game server.
+* `Description`: Send a packet to the game server.
 * `packet`: The packet to send to the game server, in this case it uses an item from the .inventory
 ```json
 {